Patterns in Vogue: Polar Effects

 Both patterns are Very Easy designs.
 In the opening image, Karen Mulder’s unitard is made from an unspecified “shiny” stretch knit from B&J Fabrics.
 Kirsten Owen’s double-width dirndl skirt is silk taffeta from Jerry Brown Fabrics.

-Kirsten Owen in Vogue 9813, Vogue, November 1990.
+Kirsten Owen in Vogue 9813 (sweater, Marc Jacobs for Perry Ellis), Vogue, November 1990.
 Photo: Hans Feurer.
 Editor: Grace Coddington.

-One response to “Patterns in Vogue: Polar Effects”
+2 responses to “Patterns in Vogue: Polar Effects”

 1. Jacqueline Avatar